Chocolate Nut Clusters

 These chocolate nut clusters take just minutes to prep and are perfect for a quick and easy sweet treat!
+Create your own flavour combinations from almond cranberry to chocolate peanut, cherry cashew or peppermint dark chocolate.

 Close up of a chocolate nut cluster on a baking sheet lined with parchment paper with. more nut clusters in the background.

-• 5 minutes of prep time.
+• You’ll need just 5 minutes to prep them.

 Ingredient Notes